 If you’re making a big career transition or if you’re applying for jobs on the other side of the country, your cover letter is a great place to share a little bit about that.

-It doesn’t have to be all of the details, but if you’ve never applied for a job in a field before or if people see you’re not from the area, a little context can be helpful.
+It doesn’t have to be all of the details, but a little context can be helpful.

 “After x years in the corporate world, I am ready to use my a, b, c skills in the non-profit world.”